AOrps/empty-room/README.md

 ## :hammer: How to Build
 - This repo encapsulates multiple components needed for the program to work
+- Ensure that path in `src/api/server.go` corresponds to out.json

 ## :microscope: Technologies
 - Languages: `go`, `typescript`, `css`, `html`